-This home was constructed in 1883 by local architect Gottfried L. Norrman.
-Set against the somewhat incongruous backdrop of Midtown's glass and metal skyline, the High Victorian Queen Ann design is reminiscent of the shingle style popular on the eastern seaboard during the latter part of the 19th Century.
-Currently the Atlanta Preservation Center is working to protect the house which has come under pressure from developers.
-It is a major landmark in Atlanta and an important historical site.
+Edward C. Peters House was constructed in 1883 by local architect Gottfried L. Norrman.
+Set against the somewhat incongruous backdrop of Midtown's glass and metal skyline, the Victorian Queen Anne design is reminiscent of the shingle style, popular on the eastern seaboard during the latter part of the 19th Century.
+Also known as the Ivy Hall, this structure is a major landmark in Atlanta and an important historical site.
+The home is managed by Savannah College of Art and Design, who conduct tours of the house and organize various entertaining cultural events here.

 Attractions & Landmarks